 The position of members as owners and customers has implications for their rights and obligations.
 The position of a member is characterized by his dual skills as a member of a cooperative association and service users provided by a cooperative business entity [11].
 Members through the meeting of members make the formulation of objectives that are in accordance with the interests so that at the operational level members do not face complicated procedures in utilizing cooperative services.
 The success of cooperatives can also be seen based on the amount of residual income enjoyed by members.
-The amount of the remaining results of the business depends on two things, namely the amount of the remaining results of the business as a whole, and the amount of the contribution of members to the cooperative.
+The amount of the remaining results of the business depends on two things, namely the amount of the remaining results of the contribution of members to cooperative.
 The greater the contribution of members to cooperatives, the greater the remaining operating results received by members.

-2.4 Successful Cooperative Group
+Successful Cooperative Group